 The song is in the key of C, which means our Lydian mode would look like this: C D E F♯ G A B C

 Our fourth note on the major scale, the F, gets raised one semitone to F♯.
-We can find that note at the 19th fret, highlighted in red on the tab.
+We can find that note at the 19th fret in our tab sheet.

-So you can think of the Lydian mode as a structured way to change the tension or feel of a major scale or a particular piece of music that is played in a major key.
-In fact, that’s why we call Lydian a “mode” and not simply a “scale,” because it’s identical to the major scale, save the raised fourth
+You can think of the Lydian mode as a structured way to change the tension or feel of a major scale or a particular piece of music that is played in a major key.
+That’s partly why we call Lydian a “mode” and not simply a “scale,” because it’s a slight mod of a parent scale shape.

 2. How exactly do I play it?